Chinese brokers woken from global dreams by market emergency

 HONG KONG The business plans and overseas ambitions of Chinese brokerages are being shelved as Beijing pushes them to use their resources to arrest a dramatic plunge in domestic equity markets that is threatening China's economic stability.

-Twenty-one of China's biggest brokerages were pressed into service last weekend, pledging to spend 15 percent of their net assets, roughly 120 billion yuan ($19 billion), to buy stocks as part of a broad government-led effort to calm what the securities regulator has called panic.
+Twenty-one of China's biggest brokerages were pressed into service last weekend, pledging to spend 15 percent of their net assets, roughly 120 billion yuan (12.36 billion pounds), to buy stocks as part of a broad government-led effort to calm what the securities regulator has called panic.

 Securities companies, which have raised $29.4 billion through international and local share sales this year,